 The Plymouth Playhouse is an intimate 211 seat theatre.
 Each seat is comfortable and roomy.
 The rows are tiered, with generous leg room.
 There are no visual obstructions, and the furthest seats from the stage are only 25 feet back.
 There is also a full concessions stand complete with popcorn, candy, soda, water, alcoholic beverages, and various show merchandise.
-Visit the Playhouse website or call 763-553-1600 ext 1 for more information and ticket orders.
+Visit the Playhouse website or call 763-553-1600 ext 1 for the currently running show information and ticket orders.

 The Plymouth Playhouse, formerly the Radisson Playhouse, was the brainchild of entrepreneur Curt Carlson and Old Log Theatre’s Don Stolz.
 Located in the Radisson Plymouth Hotel, now the Best Western Kelly Inn, it was conceived as a meeting facility during the day for corporate events, and a live theatre at night.
 Possibly the most comfortable theatre in the Twin Cities, the Radisson Playhouse opened in a blizzard in January of 1974 with Woody Allen’s comedy, “Play It Again, Sam” starring local celebrity, Nancy Nelson.
 Since then, the name changed to the Plymouth Playhouse when the Radisson Plymouth was sold.